ghauzar/task-tracker-cli/README.md

 <h1>Task Tracker CLI Program</h1>
 Simple Python CLI program to track daily tasks.
 All tasks were stored in a file with JSON format.
 Built for educational purposes.
+Simple unit tests are included.

 <h3>Task Properties 👨‍💻</h3>
 Each task has the following properties: